abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 }
 ```

-ABP Suite respects the specified property name for the related navigation property and generate codes regarding that (by removing the *Id* postfix for the related places):
+ABP Suite respects the specified property name for the related navigation property and generates codes regarding that (by removing the *Id* postfix for the related places):

 ![](suite-navigation-properties.png)